 How could the correlations between the pictures of such an heterogenous1 set be maximized within the “constraints” of the book form?

 The source of inspiration for the innovative layout solution of Sight-_Seeing came from a couple of misprinted photographic books, which pictures—due to a wrong imposition of pages on press sheets—were slightly crossing the fold.
 Such a printing error was taken as a starting point for conceiving the layout of the book.

-Secondly, the layout of the pictures was designed taking into account not only the two pages of a single spread, but also all other ones belonging to the same 16-pages signature, so that images are related not only with those of the adjacent page, but also with those of the following ones by means of the crossing of the fold, whereupon the usual, consecutive flow of reading can be abandoned in favor of this very new one.
+Secondly, the layout of the pictures was designed taking into account not only the two pages of a single spread, but also all others belonging to the same 16-pages signature, so that images are related not only with those of the adjacent page, but also with those of the following ones by means of the crossing of the fold, whereupon a new multi-directional flow or reading is added to the usual, one-directional one.

 The adopted strategy allowed the creation of multiple and otherwise physically impossible connections between the images of such an heterogeneous set.